-Every once in a while a resident or fellow will ask me “Should I take a partnership track versus a non partnership track position?”
+Every once in a while, a resident or fellow will ask me, “Should I take a partnership track versus an employed position?”
 Or, “What questions should I ask about partnership when I interview for a job?”.
-These can be some fairly difficult questions to answer, since there are so many variables involved.
+These can be somewhat tricky questions to answer since there are so many variables involved.
 I will tackle some of these issues here.
 I will also answer some common questions and clarify some misconceptions.

-In order to make this post somewhat structured, I am first going to talk about the features of employed positions and ownership/partnership track positions, determine whether it makes sense to be a permanent employee or on a partnership track, and then I will elaborate on the questions that you should ask if you are fortunate (or unfortunate) to be placed on a partnership track.
-So, lets begin…
+To make this post somewhat structured, I will first talk about the features of employed positions and ownership/partnership track positions.
+Then, I will determine whether it makes sense to be a permanent employee or on a partnership track.
+Finally, I will elaborate on the questions you should ask if you are fortunate (or unfortunate) to be placed on a partnership track.
+So, let’s begin…

 To Be Or Not To Be– A Partner!!!

-What are the initial differences among jobs that are permanent employee versus partnership tack positions?
-First of all, there are no hard and fast rules because some employed positions have features of partnerships and some partnerships have characteristics of employed positions.
-For the sake of simplicity, I am going to ignore these nuances and I am going to talk about the general features of each type of employment situation.
-You can further determine how the different features of your particular job offer apply to you.
+What are the initial differences between jobs that are permanent employee versus partnership tack positions?
+First of all, no hard and fast rules exist.
+Some employed roles have features of partnerships, and others have characteristics of employed positions.
+For the sake of simplicity, I will ignore these nuances and instead talk about the general features of each type of employment situation.
+You can further determine how the different components of your particular job offer apply to you.

-To start, most employees are paid a fixed salary that makes up the majority of their income.
-Some employees also may get a production bonus of some sort, but it tends to be a small percentage of the salary.
+Most practices pay employees a fixed salary that makes up the majority of their income.
+Some employees also may receive a production bonus of some sort, but it tends to be a small percentage of the salary.
 Starting salaries of employed positions tend to be higher than partnership track positions at the beginning.
 But, they remain more stable or gradually drift higher for many years to come.
-If the partnership or practice is having a “banner” year, you will likely still get the same negotiated salary regardless of its profitability in most practices.
+If the partnership or practice has a “banner” year, you will likely still get the same negotiated salary regardless of its profitability.

-They also tend to be at the mercy of the employing body, whether it be a hospital system, partnership, or corporate entity.
-In general, employees tend to have less control over their situation.
-Business decisions are made by their employers.
+They also tend to be at the mercy of the employing body, whether a hospital system, partnership, or corporate entity.
+In general, employees have less control over their situation.
+Employers make the business decisions.
 If you don’t like the technologist, nurse, or administrator in your practice, you will still have to live with that person.
-You will not be able to change your PACS system.
-You may or may not be able to set your protocols.
+You may not be able to change your PACS system or to set your protocols.
 Bottom line.
 You are at the whim of your employers.

-And most importantly for some, employees are treated very differently when there are major practice changes.
-In today’s rapidly changing practice environment, groups are merging; hospital are buying out imaging centers; large corporations are taking over smaller entities.
-When a major event such as this occurs, the employee usually does not stand to benefit as the employer of the practice will.
-Typically, when a practice is “bought out”, the partners or employers will get a large sum of money to pay for the accounts receivable, equipment, real estate, goodwill, and so on/so forth.
-On the other hand, the employee, will typically get nothing.
-Or even worse, the employee will be the first to be fired if there is restructuring of the business.
+And most importantly, for some, practices treat employees very differently when there are significant changes.
+In today’s rapidly changing practice environment, groups are merging; hospitals are buying out imaging centers; large corporations are taking over smaller entities.
+When a significant event such as this occurs, the employee usually does not benefit as the practice’s employer will.
+Typically, when a radiology practice is “bought out,” the partners or employers will get a large sum of money to pay for the accounts receivable, equipment, real estate, goodwill, and so on/so forth.
+On the other hand, the employee will typically get nothing.
+Or even worse, the employee will be the first to be fired if there is a business restructuring.

 Partnership Track Positions

-Partnership track positions are usually paid a lower amount at the beginning than an employed position, until you make “partner”.
-There can be a substantial difference in the income that a partnership track employee makes versus a permanent employee.
+Partnership track positions usually pay a lower amount at the beginning than an employed position until you make a “partner.”
+A partnership track employee can make a substantially different income than a permanent employee.
 Many starting radiologists do not understand this concept, but it makes a lot of sense.
 You are paying for the equity/ownership of the partnership in two ways.

-Second, many practices expect the partnership track employees to buy-in monetarily to the practice at the end of the partnership track term.
-This buy-in may be related to the accounts receivable and/or the owned assets of the practice.
-Buy-ins can range from a nominal amount to over a million dollars depending on the assets owned.
-The buy-in can be paid for directly, by a loan, or by increased “sweat equity”.
-This can be a very important factor in a decision to select a partnership track position.
+Second, many practices expect the partnership track employees to buy-in monetarily to the radiology business at the end of the partnership track term.
+This buy-in may be related to the accounts receivable and the owned assets of the practice.
+Furthermore, buy-ins can range from a nominal amount to over a million dollars, depending on the assets owned.
+It can be paid for directly, by a loan, or by increased “sweat equity.”
+The amount of buy-in can be a critical factor in selecting a partnership track position.

-Partnership track employees are also expected to be involved in practice building.
-You will not just be performing your daily duties as a radiologist, but you will be assisting and learning to accomplish other tasks outside of the normal radiologist purview.
-You may be involved with hospital committees, giving grand rounds, attending events outside normal business hours, and other important “non-radiologist” functions.
+Practices also expect partnership track employees to be involved in practice building.
+You will not just perform your daily duties as a radiologist, but you will be assisting and learning to accomplish other tasks outside of the normal radiologist purview.
+You may involve yourself with hospital committees, giving grand rounds, attending events outside regular business hours, and other important “non-radiologist” functions.
 These events are essential training for the partnership track radiologist to learn the business roles of the partner.

-One thing that is important for the applicant to remember: No practice partner ever wants to create a partnership position!!!
+The applicant needs to remember: Practice partners usually do not want to create a partnership position!!!
 Why?
 It’s pretty simple.
-It dilutes the equity of the preexisting partners (meaning that each partner will get a smaller share of the profits).
+It dilutes the preexisting partners’ equity (meaning that each partner will get a smaller share of the profits).
 There has to be a significant need to create a partner.
-These issues include lack of coverage in a particular subspecialty, need for more practice managers, etc. So, you need to remember that there is no such thing as entitlement for a new partnership track position.
-You need to be prepared to work hard to gain a share of the partnership for that period of time.
+These issues include lack of coverage in a particular subspecialty, need for more practice managers, etc. There is no such thing as an entitlement to a new partnership track position.
+Also, be prepared to work hard to gain a share of the partnership for that period.